element-hq/policies/docs/ems/terms_and_conditions.md

 ---
-title: Hosted Homeserver Customer Terms and Conditions
+title: Element Matrix Services Customer Terms and Conditions
 version: 2.0.0
 ---

-These Hosted Homeserver Customer Terms and Conditions ('Customer Terms') govern your use and access of our Services.
+These Element Matrix Services Customer Terms and Conditions ('Customer Terms') govern your use and access of our Services.
 Authorised Users are bound by the Users Terms and Conditions ('Users Terms').
 Please read this document carefully before accessing or using this service!

 ## 1. Introduction

 ### 1.1 Definition of Terms

-When you read the 'Customer' or the 'Homeserver Owner' below it refers to the individual, or the organisation represented by the individual, agreeing to these Customer Terms  during the set-up of a homeserver via the Element interface.
+When you read the 'Customer' or the 'Homeserver Owner' below it refers to the individual, or the organisation represented by the individual, agreeing to these Customer Terms  during the set-up of a homeserver via the Element Matrix Services interface.

 If you, as an individual, sign up with a personal email address, you are the Customer.